 Byres is a topographical name derived from Old English býre, meaning stall or cattle shed.

-Cobb is a topographical name derived from Old English cobb meaning 'a rounded mass'.
+Cobb is a topographical name derived from Old English cobb, meaning 'a rounded mass'.

-While well over fifty coats of arms are associated with the Crawfords, they are generally variations on three themes.
-Gules a fess ermine is associated with the Crawfordjohn family.
-These arms are displayed in the Bute Mazer which dates back to the 1320s.
-Argent a stag's head is associated with a junior branch, the Dalmagrengan Crawfords of Nithsdale, descendants of Sir Gregan who reportedly rescued King David I from a stag's attack in 1127.
-The third design of arms, Argent two lances in saltire between four ermine spots is associated with Auchenames, before it was extinguished the principal line of the Crawfordjohn branch.
-This line ended when clan chief Hugh Ronald George Craufurd sold all the estates in his possession in 1904, and moved to Canada.
+While more than fifty coats of arms are associated with the Crawfords, they are generally variations on three themes.
+Simple red arms with an ermine band across the middle (Gules a Fess ermine) are associated with the Crawfordjohn family.
+These arms are displayed in the Bute Mazer, a bowl which dates back to the 1320s.
+A silver shield showing a Stag's head is the coat of arms associated with a junior branch of the Crawfords, the Dalmagrengan Crawfords of Nithsdale, descendants of Sir Gregan who reportedly rescued King David I from a stag's attack in 1127.
+The third design of Crawford arms is associated with Auchenames and shows crossed lances between ermine spots on a silver shield.
+This line ended when clan chief Hugh Ronald George Craufurd sold all the estates in his possession in 1904 before moving to Canada.
 He died in 1942 without a male heir.

+Presently there is no Crawford Chief.
 Peter Craufurd of Craufurdland petitioned the Lyon Court in October 2007 for Chiefship of this name, but there may well be other claimants, among them Sir Robert Crauford, Bt.

-The present senior branch of the family, the Crawfords of Kilburney, Stirling, received a baronetcy in 1781, and are now represented by Sir Robert James Crauford, the 9th Baronet, who lives in Hampshire.
-His arms display on a silver shield, two crossed tilting spears between four ermine spots, surrounded by a checked border.
+The present senior branch of the family, the Crawfords of Kilburney, Stirling received a baronetcy in 1781, and are now represented by Sir Robert James Crauford, the 9th Baronet, who lives in Hampshire.
+His arms display two crossed lances between four ermine spots on a silver shield, surrounded by a checked border.

 The Crawford tartan (left) is derived from the Vestiarium Scoticum, first published in 1842.
 A personal tartan for the Baron of Crawfordjohn (right) was designed in 2005.

 The Deuchars of that Ilk were one of the oldest families in that area and held lands of Deuchar in the parish of Fern from about 1230.
-The Deuchars were first vassals of the Mowats and secondly the Lindsays.
+The Deuchars were first vassals of the Mowats and secondly of the Lindsays.
 In 1369 Sir Alexander Lindsay of Glenesk granted a charter of the lands of Deuchar to William de Deuhqwhyr.
-In 1819 the lands were sold and the owner left Scotland for abroad.
+In 1819 the lands were sold and the owner left Scotland.

-The surname Downey was an Australian First Fleet surname.
+Downey is an Australian First Fleet surname.

-The surnames Summer(s), Symmers, Symers, Simmers and Somers are metonymics which derive from the old occupation of sumpter or pack horse driver (from Old French sommier, sommetier, meaning pack horse).
+The surnames Summer(s), Symmers, Symers, Simmers and Somers are metonymics which derive from the old occupation of sumpter or pack horse driver (from Old French sommier, sommetier, meaning 'pack horse').